neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 So in other words, the people that at the time were thought to be the only people really guilty for the Holocaust.

-And Miss Nichols says, quote, back then I noticed for the first time that my father, and the only photo of him that we have from that time is wearing a uniform that is black and has skulls on it.
+And Miss Nichols says,
+> back then I noticed for the first time that my father, and the only photo of him that we have from that time is wearing a uniform that is black and has skulls on it.
+>

-At the time, I was already a representative of the greens in the Bundestag and didn't dare to ask my father.
+> At the time, I was already a representative of the greens in the Bundestag and didn't dare to ask my father.
+>

-It was incredibly difficult for me.
+> It was incredibly difficult for me.

-End quote.

 She then says that in 1989, she traveled to Warsaw and went to one of the death camps.